This page is under construction! Feel free to check out some of our previous trips.

-In March 2014, 12 students traveled to New Orleans for an Alternative Spring Break trip with Elon Hillel & the Jewish Farm School
+In March 2014, 12 students traveled to New Orleans for an Spring Break Service trip with Elon Hillel & the Jewish Farm School

 We are honored to announce the establishment of the Sydnie Krause Hillel Alternative Spring Break Fund, established by Sydnie Krause '11 to support student participation in Hillel's alternative spring break trips.
 Read about the fund and Sydnie's decision to support Elon Hillel's ASB trips.

 Check out Ilana Israel's YouTube video of our Nicaragua trip.

 Also, read about Elon Hillel's 2012 Spring Break Service trip to Nicaragua: "Elon Hillel gives back to Nicaraguan community" and "Community and Service After College."

 Working in the wood shop in Nicaragua, March 2012

 Harvesting lettuce in Central Valley, California, ASB 2011